ghoomfrog/universe/computer science/liteform.md

 ## Notes

-* The first indentation, whether a tab or a series of spaces, is taken as the only valid indentation throughout the whole document
+* The first indentation, whether a tab or a series of spaces, is taken as the only valid indentation throughout the whole document.
-* All Unicode letters are supported in key names
+* All Unicode letters are supported in key names.